xorxornop/RingBuffer/README.md

 RingByteBuffer
 ==============

-Classic ringbuffer with optional .NET BCL System.IO.Stream interface, in C#
+Classic ringbuffer (with optional .NET BCL System.IO.Stream interface), in C#.
+Packaged as a portable class library (PCL).

 *****